apersonintech/obscreen/README.md

 **⭐️ You liked it ?
 Give this repository a star, it's free :)**

 ## About
-Use a RaspberryPi (Lite OS) to show a fullscreen slideshow (Kiosk-mode)
+Use a RaspberryPi (Lite OS) to show a fullscreen slideshow in a web browser (Kiosk-mode)

 [![Docker Pulls](https://badgen.net/docker/pulls/jierka/obscreen?icon=docker&label=docker%20pulls)](https://hub.docker.com/r/jierka/obscreen/)